Master's Degree Programme

 Total ECTS within Economics and Business Administration

 In the third semester you can choose elective courses within your areas of interest.
-The courses can either be taken at Aarhus BSS during the semester, at the AU Summer University or at one of our more than 200 partner universities abroad.
-You can also participate in internship programmes either in Denmark or abroad.
+The courses can either be taken at Aarhus BSS during the semester, at the Summer University or at one of our more than 300 partner universities abroad.
+You can also participate in project-based internship programmes either in Denmark or abroad.

 The fourth semester is devoted to the final thesis.
-You may choose the topic of the thesis freely and in this way get a chance to concentrate on and specialise in a specific field of interest.
+You may choose the topic of the thesis freely and so get a chance to concentrate on and specialise in a specific field of interest.
 The thesis may be written in collaboration with another student or it may be the result of your individual effort.
-When the thesis has been submitted, it is defended before the academic advisor as well as an external examiner.

 At Aarhus BSS, we conduct research at the highest academic level.

-All researchers employed are engaged in research projects spanning a wide range of different subjects and focusing on knowledge and skills considered essential for professional business activities in the global market place.
-All faculty have both research and teaching responsibilities which means that our teaching is continually based on the latest research results.
+All researchers employed are engaged in research projects covering a wide range of different subjects and focusing on knowledge and skills considered essential for professional business activities in the global marketplace.
+All faculty have both research and teaching responsibilities, which means that our teaching is continually based on the latest research results.

 Aarhus BSS is very internationally oriented.
-The broad scope of our research activities and educational programmes enable us to attract researchers, teachers, and students from all over the world, and this creates an international environment for research and learning in which academic views are exchanged, experience gathered and friendships formed.
+The broad scope of our research activities and educational programmes enable us to attract researchers, teachers, and students from all over the world, and this creates an international environment for research and learning in which academic views are exchanged, experiences are gathered and friendships are formed.

 -experienced, photographed and filmed by the students themselves.

 With thousands of pictures #AUInternational, #AarhusUni gives insight into the everyday life as a student at AU; the parties, procrastination, exams and all the other ways you’ll spend your time at university.